 Rethink Your Workplan.

 You can’t rely on activities that were part of your workplan in January in a world dramatically changed by COVID-19.
 This study conducted by Main Street America has some eye-opening data, including that two-thirds of small businesses surveyed do not have an online presence.
 For example, while your original plan called for hosting an event, your new plan may call for providing assistance in developing an e-commerce platform, training by area e-commerce and social media marketing specialists, or connecting small businesses to needed resource providers and other tools.

-Base Your Recovery Plan on Data.
+Base Your Recovery Plan

 Any recovery plan should be informed by the following inputs: